Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Topology results

 \section{Topology results}

-At the microscopic level, elements of $\Omega^N_{\text{mic}}$ are Jordan curves.
+At the microscopic level, elements of $\Omega^N_{\text{mic}}$ are simple curves.
 Macroscopically, however, curves may be non-simple, for instance when the situation of Figure~\ref{fig_non_simple_curve} occurs.
+Microscopic estimates on the poles, such as Proposition~\ref{prop_value_slope_at_poles}, indicate that macroscopic trajectories should have well-behaved poles and thus be simple at almost every time.

+To turn the information provided by Proposition~\ref{prop_value_slope_at_poles} into a property of limiting curves (e.g. for lower bound large deviations), it is necessary to first be able to define a limiting object (for lower bound large deviations, a limiting probability measure) on general, possibly pathological trajectories.

-In this section, we define a topology on trajectories of curves that is both sufficiently weak for exponential tightness to be available (proven in Appendix~\ref{appen_tightness}), yet strong enough for the motion of the poles to be controlled.
+This means that we have to define a topology on trajectories that is strong enough to handle pathological cases, yet weak enough for microscopic estimates to be available (which for instance excludes pointwise in time estimates in Hausdorff distance).

+The following appendix builds this topological setting, first on curves (Section~\ref{sec_omega_e}), then on trajectories (Section~\ref{sec_the_set_E(0,T0)}); concluding with a proof of exponential tightness (Section~\ref{appen_tightness}).